 Lawyers Against Poverty supports legal projects as a means to eradicate poverty.
 Funding for such projects can be limited and there are many important projects to support.
-Lawyers Against Poverty works by using your regular membership payment to support key strategic legal projects, whilst also offering you the opportunity to get involved in our work.
+Lawyers Against Poverty works by offering members the opportunity of contributing to our Justice Fund, and then using those subscriptions to support key strategic legal projects.
+Whilst LAP’s executive board sources and vets potential projects, members subscribing to the Justice Fund are able to vote on which projects to support.
+We also offer members the opportunity to get involved in our work.

 We have created a number of thematic groups which offer an excellent opportunity to develop your legal knowledge and undertake meaningful work in key areas.